-- Tribal Council meeting(s) - Public Hearing(s) - igtriangleup Draft Plan posted to website and available for comment - Hard copy of plan is available for public view and comment - Comments from applicants are recorded - Request for comments on draft Plan is advertised - Stakeholder consultation meeting(s) - Comments are solicited during outreach activities - Other, describe: Posted a DOEE email address for receipt of comments.
+- Tribal Council meeting(s) - Public Hearing(s) - igtriangleup Draft Plan posted to website and available for comment - Hard copy of plan is available for public view and comment - Comments from applicants are recorded - Request for comments on draft Plan is advertised - Stakeholder consultation meeting(s) - Comments are solicited during outreach activities - Other, describe: Due to COVID-19, a hard copy of the plan was made available to the public by mail, but not by personal delivery at DOEE's office.
+Also, DOEE posted a DOEE email address for receipt of comments.